Jenya705/DiscomcBukkit/README.md

   # using this pattern, where {0} - nickname
   # {1} - visible content of message
   minecraftMessagePattern: '<{0}> {1}'
+  # vault features like prefixes, suffixes and etc
+  # working only with vault plugin
+  vaultFeatures: true

+# function to make shortcuts to execute them like default bot commands
+# example: !clear - discord command
+# all commands needs to be set in shortcuts.json
+# or by command /discomc shortcut
+# or by shortcut command shortcut in discord
+shortcut:
+  enabled: true
+  # commands prefix
+  commandsPrefix: >
+  # in this time message will delete
+  # count in seconds
+  # -1 to disable
+  messageDeleteTime: 5
+  # response will delete in this seconds
+  # -1 to disable
+  responseDeleteTime: 20
+  # command will delete in this seconds
+  # -1 to disable
+  commandDeleteTime: -1

 # IF YOU DO NOT KNOW WHAT IS THIS VALUES ARE DOING
 # DO NOT CHANGE THEM!
 advanced:
   # in ticks
   scheduleCommandsTimer: 20
+  # in ticks
+  cachedPlayersClearTimer: 6000

 ```
 # save.json